KamasamaK/vscode-cflint/README.md

 Used in Command Palette (`Ctrl+Shift+P`).
 Alternatively, can be bound to Keyboard Shortcuts (`Ctrl+K Ctrl+S`).

-* Enable cflint for this workspace
+* Enable CFLint for this workspace

-* Disable cflint for this workspace
+* Disable CFLint for this workspace

 * Manually run CFLint on currently active file